ferdouszihad/zap-shift-client/README.md

 1. Show Parcels where pickUp agent is user and status “ready-to-pickup” in a table format with address, sender contact and info and date
 2. Add a button **Confirm PickUp**.
 On Clicking It, show Modal with Confirm Tracking_no Input and Confirm button.
 On writing correct tracking_no do some action
+3. Parcel status will be changed to “in-transit” ( if the origin & destination warehouse different ) / “ready-for-delivery” ( if the origin & destination warehouse same )
-3. Parcel status will be changed to “in-transit”. a new tracking doc will be stored in tracking with a status message
+4. a new tracking doc will be stored in tracking with a status message
-4. Agent Earning will be increased by 20.
+5. Agent Earning will be increased by 20.

 ---